SymfonyCasts/symfony5/sfcasts/ep4-relations/owning-vs-inverse.md

 ```

 Let's see... yea!
 Here are the new answers.
 Oh, apparently I called them *both*
 "answer 1" - silly Ryan.
-But more importantly, each of these answers *is* correctly
+But more importantly, each answer *is* correctly
 related to a `Question`.

 Ok! so it turns out you *can* set data from both sides.
 The two sides of the
 relationship apparently behave identically.

-At this point, you're probably saying to yourself:
+Now, at this point, you might be saying to yourself:

-> Why is Ryan taking so much time to show us that things work exactly like we expect
+> Why is this guy taking so much time to show me that something works
-> them too?
+> exactly like I expect it too?

 ## The "setters" Synchronize the Other Side of the Relation

 Great question!
-Because... they *don't* really work like we just saw.
-Well,
+Because... this *doesn't* really work like we just saw.
+Let me
-let me show you.
+show you.

 Open the `Question` class and find the `addAnswer()` method.
 This was generated for
 us by the `make:entity` command.
-It first checks to see if first the `$answers`
+It first checks to see if the `$answers`
 property *already* contains this answer.... just to avoid a duplication.
 If it
 does *not*, it, of course, *adds* it to that property.
 But it *also* does something
 else, something very important: `$answer->setQuestion($this)`.
 Yup, it sets the